 Weight loss (in the form of fluid loss)

 Before I begin, I want to express that I have never suffered with an eating disorder nor have I ever restricted my food intake for the sake of weight loss in my past.
 I chose to experience the potential benefits of water fasting because it was a healing modality that I have studied but not yet tried.

 After experiencing the negative consequences of unhealthy eating for many years, I decided to change up my diet.
-Since transitioning to veganism in 2011, I’ve experimented with gluten free, plant based whole foods, raw vegan, fruitarian, juicing and herbal remedies to heal.
-With each transition I made, I continued to improve my health and feel better but even after many years living a very healthy lifestyle, I was still dealing with a painful menstruation due to Polycystic Ovarian Syndrome (PCOS).
+Since transitioning to veganism in 2011 and raw in 2013, I’ve experimented with gluten free, plant based whole foods, raw vegan, fruitarian, juicing and herbal remedies to heal.
+With each transition I made, I continued to improve my health and feel better but even after many years living a very healthy lifestyle, I was still dealing with a painful menstruation and heavy bleeding due to Polycystic Ovarian Syndrome (PCOS).
 At this point in my journey, I would do just anything to heal that pain so fasting was my next challenge.

 After experiencing negative symptoms from taking birth control and pharmaceuticals for well over a decade, I found out that I developed two very painful cysts on my ovaries which turned into uterine fibroids.
 This ultimately made my period each month a complete nightmare.
-I experienced heavy bleeding, debilitating pain, moodiness, fatigue, depression and would sometimes bleed after being intimate with someone.
-The pain, the mess and the embarrassment reached a breaking point within myself so I started researching and experimenting with natural alternatives and focus on the root cause of my problem, not cover it up again with drugs like I’ve done in the past.
+I experienced heavy bleeding, debilitating pain, moodiness, fatigue, depression and would sometimes bleed after intimacy.
+The pain, the mess, and the embarrassment reached a breaking point so I started researching and experimenting with natural alternatives and focus on the root cause of my problem, not cover it up again with drugs like I’ve done in the past.
 All of my symptoms in the past pointed to ovarian cancer which is why I chose to fast for 26 days.
 I wanted to ensure a healthy body in the years to come.